 We think it’s safe to say that most of us are bored these days.
-It seems forever ago that we could grab dinner or a drink with our friends; go to concerts or to the theater; or enjoy one of the many markets, festivals, or other events that St. Petersburg does so well.
+It seems forever ago that we could grab dinner or a drink with our friends; go to concerts or the theater; or enjoy one of the many markets, festivals, or other events that St. Petersburg does so well.

 But have you considered that your pet may be bored as well?
-Maybe they used to accompany you to a market or brewery, or they were used to hanging out with their own friends when you went to the park.
+Maybe they used to accompany you to a market or brewery, or they were used to hanging out with their friends when you went to the park.
 Sure, they’re happy you’re home more, but that can lead to even more frustration for you if you’re working from home with a bored dog.

 Working from home and maintaining both your sanity and your bond with your pet is possible!

 You can’t hide from your pet